Ultimate Guide Mobile Application Testing Strategy.

 Test on new phones launched to market

 Each year, virtually every phone manufacturer will release new devices to market.
-Although, most of the time, these devices are just slight upgrades over the previous year’s model, it is critical to thoroughly test your app on the new devices.
+Most of the time, these devices are just slight upgrades over the previous year’s model.
+Still, it is critical to thoroughly test your app on the new devices.

 After all, as users upgrade their phones, they will typically re-download all (or most of) the applications they used on their previous phone.

-As a general rule, you should keep an eye out for any of the Android and iOS devices that are coming out each year, keep track of the current percentages of your users who own different types of phones and start testing early.
+Usually you should keep an eye out for any of the Android and iOS devices that are coming out annually.
+You should keep track of the current percentages of your users who own different types of phones and start testing early.

 Performance and security testing